nushell-prophet/numd/README.md

 ### Stats of changes

-By default `numd` provides basic stats on changes made.
+By default, `numd` provides basic stats on changes made.

 ```nushell
 numd run examples/1_simple_markdown/simple_markdown_with_no_output.md --no-save